Links on Android Authority may earn us a commission. Learn more.

-The era of using actual land line telephones have all but come to an end.
+The era of using actual landline telephones has all but come to an end.
 Between easily accessible Internet and cheaper smartphones, it’s easy to cut that cord for good.
-You’ll still need to find a data connection like a carrier plan or WiFi, but otherwise every app on this list lets you make free calls.
+You’ll still need to find a data connection like a carrier plan or WiFi, but otherwise, every app on this list lets you make free calls.

 Price: Free with in-app purchases